 But, there is more to rent collections than just setting a rental rate and waiting for the checks to come in.
 You must also set a due date for rent, know how to charge prorated rent, provide rent receipts, and decide whether you should accept partial rent payments.
 Let’s take a closer look at each of these areas of rent collecting below.

 To start, settle on a due date for rent payments.
 You can pick out any date you want, but it is generally recommended to set it on the first of every month.
 This way, your tenants can easily remember when rent is due.

-But, you don’t even have to collect rent on a monthly basis.
+But, you don’t even have to collect rent monthly.
 Depending on what you and your tenants have agreed upon, you can also decide to collect it on a different frequency.
 You can collect rent every week or every two weeks if that is what you prefer.

 Some tenants find this type of setup easier because they can pay in smaller amounts instead of a lump sum.
 It is worth noting, though, that collecting rent this way can be more troublesome on your part as the landlord.

 Is it illegal to ask for rent early?
 While you can certainly request that your tenant pay rent in advance, you can’t demand it.
 Rent is only legally due on the date specified in your lease agreement.
 As such, you can’t punish a tenant for refusing your request.
 Besides, just as you wouldn’t want your tenants to pay rent late, tenants also don’t want to scramble for rent money earlier than normal.

 Moving In: All About Prorated Rent